isc-projects/stork/doc/dev/hook.rst

     The interface that defines the callout(s) for a given hook point.
 The specification interface allows sharing of the callout signatures between the core application and the hooks.
-The single hook may implement one or more specifications interfaces.
-All specifications interfaces supported by the given application are implemented by the hook manager and registered in the hook executor.
+The single hook may implement one or more specification interfaces.
+All specification interfaces supported by the given application are implemented by the hook manager and registered in the hook executor.